-Many cyclists combine a tour of Lithuania with Latvia and Estonia.
-With such small distances between each country, a cycling tour through all three Baltic States offers an interesting comparison of the history, culture and nature in each.
+Many cyclists combine a trip to Lithuania with Latvia and Estonia.
+With such small distances between each country, a cycling trip through all three Baltic States offers an interesting comparison of the history, culture and nature in each.

 Find a trip